stdmk/jtelebot/Readme.md

 Url of the ftp server where backups will be uploaded `ftp://username:password@host:port[/path]`

-**today** (/today command)
+**reactions** (/reactions command)

 *minRepliesToGetTheTop*
-Minimum message replies required to get to the /today command.
+Minimum message replies required to get to the /reactions command.

 *messagesCountInTheTop*
-Messages count in /today command.
+Messages count in /reactions command.

 *messageExpirationDays*
 number of days to store messages